 We had a large group of 10 and were hiking at a good pace.
 It took most of our group about six hours out and back, but some members took about nine hours.
 It depends on your hiking ability!
-Had we been a smaller group, we could have easily finished five hours or less, plan for 5-8 hours.
+If we were a smaller group, we could have quickly finished five hours or less and planned for 5-8 hours.

 How Hard is the Smutwood Peak Hike?

 The first 6km of this hike is an easy peasy walk through the meadow.
 After 6 km, you’ll hit your first uphill section before reaching the saddle and Birdwood Pass.
 Almost everyone else we saw hiking turned around at the saddle.
-If you stopped here, it would be a mild to moderate hike with little elevation gain.
+If you stopped here, it would be a mild hike with little elevation gain.
 The real challenge was continuing on to Smutwood Peak.
 It took us a little over an hour of uphill climbing to reach the summit from the saddle.

 Are Dogs and Kids Appropriate to Hike Smutwood Peak?